WE'RE NOW OPEN MONDAY- FRIDAY EACH WEEK

-You can now click here to reserve a tour during your visit.
-Visitors with of ten (10) or more in their party are requested to schedule an appointment/reservation using our online booking tool or call the us at 602.534.7278.
+You can click here to reserve a group tour during your visit using our online booking tool.

 The Phoenix Police Museum is located at 17 South 2nd Avenue, on the 1st floor of the Historic Phoenix City Hall.
 The museum highlights the history of the Phoenix Police Department from 1881, when Henry Garfias, was elected the first city marshal to the present.